 If these treatments don't stop your condition from getting worse, you might eventually need dialysis or a combined kidney and liver transplant.

 Dialysis.
 When medication and lifestyle changes don't help enough, your kidneys eventually stop working.
-You may need to get hemodialysis, perhaps for several hours a day.
+You may need to get hemodialysis.
 It helps to remove the extra oxalate from your blood, as well as clean the blood and remove fluid like your kidneys would normally do.

 This type of dialysis removes more oxalate than peritoneal dialysis, in which a cleansing fluid runs through a tube in your abdomen.